Internal medicine: Role of internal medicine specialists

-Professional education and training
+Education and training

-The training and career pathways for internists vary considerably across the world.
+The training and career pathways for internists vary considerably across different countries.

 Many programs require previous undergraduate education prior to medical school admission.
 This "pre-medical" education is typically four or five years in length.
 Graduate medical education programs vary in length by country.
 Medical education programs are tertiary-level courses, undertaken at a medical school attached to a university.
-In the United States, medical school consists of four years.
+In the US, medical school consists of four years.
 Hence, gaining a basic medical education may typically take eight years, depending on jurisdiction and university.

-Following completion of entry-level training, newly graduated medical practitioners are often required to undertake a period of supervised practice before the licensure, or registration, is granted, typically one or two years.
+Following completion of entry-level training, newly graduated medical practitioners are often required to undertake a period of supervised practice before their licensure, or registration, is granted, typically one or two years.
 This period may be referred to as "internship", "conditional registration", or "foundation programme".
-Then, doctors may finally follow specialty training in internal medicine if they wish, typically being selected to training programs through competition.
+Then, doctors may follow specialty training in internal medicine if they wish, typically being selected to training programs through competition.
 In North America, this period of postgraduate training is referred to as residency training, followed by an optional fellowship if the internist decides to train in a subspecialty.

-In the United States and in most countries, residency training for internal medicine lasts three years and centers on secondary and tertiary levels of care.
-In Commonwealth countries trainees are often called senior house officers for four years after the completion of their medical degree (foundation and core years).
+In most countries, residency training for internal medicine lasts three years and centers on secondary and tertiary levels of health care, as opposed to primary health care.
+In Commonwealth countries, trainees are often called senior house officers for four years after the completion of their medical degree (foundation and core years).
 After this period, they are able to advance to registrar grade when they undergo a compulsory subspecialty training (including acute internal medicine or a dual subspecialty including internal medicine).
 This latter stage of training is achieved through competition rather than just by yearly progress as the first years of postgraduate training.

 Certification

-In the United States, three organizations are responsible for the certification of trained internists (i.e., doctors who have completed an accredited residency training program) in terms of their knowledge, skills, and attitudes that are essential for excellent patient care: the American Board of Internal Medicine, the American Osteopathic Board of Internal Medicine and the Board of Certification in Internal Medicine.
-In the UK, the General Medical Council oversees licensing and certification of Internal Medicine physicians.
+In the US, three organizations are responsible for the certification of trained internists (i.e., doctors who have completed an accredited residency training program) in terms of their knowledge, skills, and attitudes that are essential for patient care: the American Board of Internal Medicine, the American Osteopathic Board of Internal Medicine and the Board of Certification in Internal Medicine.
+In the UK, the General Medical Council oversees licensing and certification of internal medicine physicians.
 The Royal Australasian College of Physicians confers fellowship to internists (and sub-specialists) in Australia.
 The Medical Council of Canada oversees licensing of internists in Canada.

 Subspecialties

 United States of America

-In the United States, two organizations are responsible for certification of subspecialists within the field: the American Board of Internal Medicine and the American Osteopathic Board of Internal Medicine.
-Physicians (not only internists) who successfully pass board exams receive "board certified" status.
+In the US, two organizations are responsible for certification of subspecialists within the field: the American Board of Internal Medicine and the American Osteopathic Board of Internal Medicine.
+Doctors (not only internists) who successfully pass board exams receive "board certified" status.